 This is usually accomplished with supplements and vitamins that both boost collagen levels and enhance our natural production of collagen.
 So, how do you know what age you should take collagen?
 Let’s break it down.

 Around 25, collagen production starts to slowly decline.
 This accelerates around 50 – for women, this time is usually marked by the beginning of perimenopause.

 Running through this timeline, it’s clear to see at what age you should take collagen.
-While you can take it while production is naturally high (mid-20s), the benefits can also be seen and felt when it starts to slow down around middle age.

 What to look for

 Most people think that ageing will only begin to show itself when you reach your 30s, but in fact, the early signs can be visible in your early twenties.